 7. Enjoy the final Giraffe High Tea for 2021 at London Zoo.

 8. Have a Wizard of ‘Oz’ theme party – red shoes, kangaroos, any interpretation! – and celebrate New Year’s at 1pm London time (that’s midnight, Down Under).

 9. Glide beneath the stars as the clocks chime at Tower of London, Skate at Somerset House, National History Museum Ice Rink.
 Take the kids skating on a rooftop in Tobacco Docks.
-Or watch cartoon heroes skate in Disney on Ice celebrates 100 Years of Magic at O2 Arena.
+Or watch cartoon heroes skate in Disney on Ice: Find Your Hero at O2 Arena.

 10. Pick up some party bling at Dazzle jewellery fair at Oxo Tower.

 11. Make your own DIY handprint calendar for 2022.

 12. Watch the ’sunset’ (when the lights go down earlier) at Penguin Point at London Aquarium.